nens/threedi-docs/source/d_qgis_plugin.rst

 **Precipitation**
 To define precipitation in the model.

-**Multiple simulations** (becomes available when using either breaches or precipitation) To define multiple simulations with rainfall or breaches.
-Useful when simulating multiple events on the same model.

-Then you can choose between design rain, constant rain or a custom rainfall event.
+There are several options to define a precipitation event for your simulation.
+In the drop down menu, one can choose Constant, Custom, Design and Radar events..
 For all events an off set can be defined.
 The offset is the duration between start simulation and the start of the rainfall event.

 .. figure:: image/d_qgisplugin_apiclient_rain_custom.png
     :alt: Choose custom rain

-When choosing a custom rain, the csv format is minutes, rainfall in mm for that timestep.
+When choosing the option Custom, the event is defined in a csv-file.
+The format is in minutes, and the rainfall in mm for that timestep.

 .. figure:: image/d_qgisplugin_apiclient_csv_format.png
     :alt: Example CSV

+**Multiple simulations** (becomes available when using either breaches or precipitation) To define multiple simulations with rainfall or breaches.
+Useful when simulating multiple events on the same model.

 **Wind**

 To define wind in the model.
+Wind in 3Di applies to 2D surface water.
+Read more about :ref:`wind_effects` here.

 You can choose between a constant or a custom type of wind.
 For both events an offset and a drag coefficient can be defined.
 The offset (start after) is the duration between the start of the simulation and the start of the wind event.
 The drag coefficient has a default value of 0,005.
 By increasing the drag coefficient, you increase the influence of the wind.